 14 What are the best ways of presenting the required data?

 15 What propagation models are most appropriate to evaluate the effect for system design such as Multiple Input Multiple Output (MIMO) technology?

+16 What effect do modes of high speed transport (using expressway, railway) have on propagation characteristics?

 further decides